terryyin/rubygem_digger/notebook/Paper.md

 ### Machine Learning for code metrics without change history

+The next step is to apply machine learning tools to our data.
+The goal is to develop a prediction model for abandonware by splitting the labeled data into training and evaluation (test) datasets.
+The source code is listed in Appendix
-Next is to feed the data to machine learning tools.
-The source code is listed in Appendix C.  By using only the latest version in our collection, we can do apply machine learning to the static state of the software code.
-The JSON file name begins with `RubygemDigger--Steps--GenerateJsonForLastVersions--` is the one record per gem data file.
+C. By using only the latest gem version in our collection, we can apply machine learning to the static state of the software code.
+The JSON file name that begins with `RubygemDigger--Steps--GenerateJsonForLastVersions--` is the one record per gem data file.